 5. University of Colorado Denver Anschutz Medical Campus

 The University of Colorado Denver has one of the best online nurse-midwifery programs with all core courses being done virtually.
 Considered a hybrid program, a portion of the MSN classes will be done at the College of Nursing.
 To be considered for the graduate program, a specialization in the field of midwifery must be declared.
 On average, most students take two to three years to finish their course requirements including clinical hours.
 The University of Colorado has a highly successful midwife program with 100 percent of test-takers passing the Midwife Certification Board examination.
 Most significantly, 100 percent of all graduates in the program have a position as a nurse-midwife within a year of certification.

 The Anschutz Medical Campus of the University of Colorado is located in the downtown section of the city.
 The public college is known for having prolific degree options with more than 130 majors to choose from.
 The health programs at the college are top-rated in the state including the nursing and medicine departments.

 Format: Hybrid – core online, others on-campus

 6. Georgetown University

-Georgetown University is a private college with a convenient location in the nation’s capitol.
+Georgetown University is a private college with a convenient location in the nation’s capital.
 Many students of Georgetown University take advantage of the close proximity to federal buildings by securing internships for the government.
-The college is also home to the storied Georgetown Hoyas, one of the top basketball teams in the NCAA Division I. Top ranked programs at Georgetown University include majors from the School of Medicine, Law Center, and School of Public Policy.
+The college is also home to the storied Georgetown Hoyas, one of the top basketball teams in the NCAA Division I. Top-ranked programs at Georgetown University include majors from the School of Medicine, Law Center, and School of Public Policy.

 Format: Part-time online with 3 intensives